ghostintranslation/byte/README.md

 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## About me
+# About me
-You can find me on Bandcamp, Instagram, Youtube and mu own website:
+You can find me on Bandcamp, Instagram, Youtube and my own website:

 https://ghostintranslation.bandcamp.com/